Resources

 - Decide whether this program is a good fit for you

-Through our new virtual CPE program launching in September 2025, it will be possible to do clinical work at alternative sites with approval from the CPE educator.
+Through our new virtual CPE program, launched in September 2025, it is possible to do clinical work at alternative sites with approval from the CPE Educator.

 To be approved, a clinical site must be able to provide: